 disabled = 1.

 disabled=0.
 This enables the inputs.
 You may later decide to disable some of these inputs when you become more familiar with them.

-- Lastly, restart your forwarder to enable the changes.
-Go to the bin directory by entering
+- Restart your forwarder to enable the changes.
+Go to the bin directory by entering:

 - The forwarder will notify you when it has restarted.

 Step 5: Verify that you can receive data from your *nix platform

 Complete the following steps to verify you can receive data from your *nix platform.

 - Open your Splunk Cloud Instance.

 - From Apps > Splunk App for Unix select Configure.